Your two possibilities to claim a dependent are as follows:

 - You must be the only person claiming the child

 - The child must be a US citizen, resident alien, national, or resident of Mexico or Canada.

 - The child cannot file a joint return with his or her spouse.

-You may be able to claim your daughter as a Qualifying Relative dependent if:
+You may be able to claim your sister as a Qualifying Relative dependent if:

 - You provided more than half of her support in 2016

 - She earned less than $4,050 in gross taxable income.
 (Social Security income generally doesn’t count here.)

 - She lives with you 365 days in the year or is related to you.